AgenaTrader/AgenaScript-documentation/sources/keywords.md

 Drawing objects that have been created by a strategy or indicator CANNOT be manually removed from the chart.
 They are removed once the indicator or strategy is removed.

-This property can be queried and will return “true” or “false”.
+This property can be queried and will return "true" or "false".

 ### Usage